The Windsor Street Exchange Redevelopment Project

 How can I participate in the Windsor Street Exchange redevelopment project?

-Phase 1 of public engagement was conducted in Spring 2021.
-You can watch the recorded virtual Open House and read through a summary of questions and answers from the open house.
+- Phase 1 - Conducted in spring 2021.
 The feedback heard during this engagement was used to develop two design concepts.